rjbultitude/theconditionalorchestra/README.md

 ---

-Create wCheck condition for very hot that uses different pad and longNote sounds

-Some arpeggio melodies still clash a little with the chords

 Test the master filter against the pad and longNote sounds, particularly with lower frequencies

 Consider using a state manager to update the humid arpeggio and display (chords)

 Create 'Add to home screen' button

+Create wCheck condition for very hot that uses different pad and longNote sounds

 Update logic App Logic and spreadsheet